PurdueIEEE/MyDoctor/README.md

 # MyDoctor
+### Aditya Vaidyam, Apoorva Bhagwat, Hayley Chan, Justin Joco, Kunal Sinha, Celine Chang

 A new Alexa skill that helps make the process of visiting the doctor easier made at HackIllinois 2017.
-You can tell MyDoctor your symptoms, and MyDoctor will send your symptoms to your doctor and create an appointment.
+You can tell MyDoctor your symptoms, and MyDoctor will send your symptoms to your doctor using medical industry standard codes and create an appointment.
+You're welcome to add as many symptoms as you'd like, and we'll send your doctor what *we think* is the symptom you're describing as well as alternatives.
-  * [PROJECT FEATURES]

 ## USAGE
 Ex.
 1)